enso-org/enso/docs/distribution/launcher.md

 this mechanism to use the installed system JVM instead.
 This is an advanced feature and should rarely be used.

-The launcher will check the system JVM and refuse to launch Enso if it is not a GraalVM distribution.
-It will also print a warning if the major or minor version is different then required by that particular Enso version.

 ### Downloading Enso Releases

 The releases are discovered and downloaded using the